Peter Hutton (filmmaker)

 Peter Barrington Hutton (August 24, 1944 – June 25, 2016) was an American experimental filmmaker, known primarily for his silent cinematic portraits of cities and landscapes around the world.
-He also worked as a professional cinematographer, most notably for his former student Ken Burns, as well as cinematography for Lizzie Borden's "Born in Flames," Sheila McLaughlin and Lynne Tillman's "Committed," assorted films by artist Red Grooms and Albert Maysles' The Gates.
+He also worked as a professional cinematographer, most notably for his former student Ken Burns, as well as cinematography for Lizzie Borden's Born in Flames, Sheila McLaughlin and Lynne Tillman's Committed, assorted films by artist Red Grooms and Albert Maysles' The Gates.

 Early life and education

-Born in Detroit, Michigan, Hutton studied painting, sculpture, and film at the San Francisco Art Institute.
+Hutton was born August 24, 1944 in Detroit, Michigan to Donald and Dorothy Hutton.
+He had a twin sister Wendy and a brother William.

+Hutton studied painting at an art school in Hawaii, working as a Merchant Marine to pay his way.
+He studied filmmaking at the San Francisco Art Institute, where he was a student of Robert Nelson.
+He earned a master's degrees in fine arts.

 Career

-In 1987, Hutton was awarded Best Cinematography for his work on Phil Hartman's feature film "No Picnic" at the Sundance Film Festival.
+In 1987, Hutton was awarded Best Cinematography for his work on Phil Hartman's feature film No Picnic at the Sundance Film Festival.